Items

 Items store data and are created from designs.

-A design defines the attributes that we want to record about something.
+A design defines the attributes that you want to record about something.
 An item of that design represents a set of values for those attributes.
 In other words, the design is the concept, and any items created from it are implementations of that concept.
 This makes it possible to define a data model for any type of thing!

 For example, items can represent: